 The congregation at Holy Communion is a loving group, with a number of people that both live locally, and commute from Baton Rouge for the worship and fellowship.
 We are active participants in the Diocese of Louisiana, Baton Deanery; we donate to and participate in many diocesan activities.
 For a small church, we offer a wide range of activities and make an effort to out-reach within our community.

-Various activities include: Gumbo to Go during Lent; Lite Lenten Lunches; United Thank Offering ingathering; ECW Annual Gathering; Jim Shortess Memorial First Responders Luncheon; Advent wreaths; Donation off Christmas; Boxes in the Community; Living Nativity; Bible Study, Yoga and Exercise offerings; Easter Egg Hunt; and various activities for children.
+Various activities include: Gumbo to Go during Lent; Lite Lenten Lunches; United Thank Offering ingathering; ECW Annual Gathering; Jim Shortess Memorial First Responders Luncheon; Advent wreaths; Donation off Christmas; Boxes in the Community; Christmas Angels with the DCFS, Living Nativity; Bible Study, Yoga and Exercise offerings; Easter Egg Hunt; and various activities for children.

 Copyright © 2019 Episcopal Church of the Holy Communion - All Rights Reserved.